 Scar Revision / Therapy Thousand Oaks

 Scarring is the inevitable result of surgery or certain skin injuries.
-Unfortunately, they can be a constant reminder to us of these past events.
+Unfortunately, they can constantly remind us of these past events.
 Some people scar excellently (elderly), whereas others have very poor scars (teenagers).
 Some parts of the body heal with very little scar (the eyelids), and other parts heal with bad scars (shoulders and upper back).

 The scarring process

 A normal scar takes 1-2 years to heal, or mature completely.
 It is usually red for the first 4-8 months, then it darkens slightly, followed by lightening after the first year.
 Scars are often initially raised, and then flatten with time.
 How a scar heals depends most of all on how your wound was closed by the surgeon.
 Other contributing factors include your genetics, and what happened to the scar after the surgery (e.g. infection, stress on the incision, etc).
 Abnormal scarring is quite common.
 Raised, red and unsightly scars are termed hypertrophic scars.
 Scars that grow outside the border of the original wound area are termed keloid scars.

 The short answer is “no.” Although a scar can be improved, sometimes significantly, it can never be completely removed.
 Scarless healing is the “holy grail” of plastic surgery research.
 In the future, the complete elimination of scars may be a possibility.
 Any product or procedure that claims to eliminate scars completely is false advertising.

 Who is a candidate for scar revision or scar therapy?